crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

 The `description` is mandatory.

-It is a quick sentence describing what it detects.
+It is a short description, probably one sentence, describing what it detects.

 ---
 ### `filter`